muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 {% highlight bash linenos %}
 #!/bin/bash
-# If you did not use the same folder names as in the tutorial, change this
+# If you did not use the same folder name as in the tutorial, change this:
 export DEVROOT=`realpath ~/gimp_x64`

 export PREFIX=$DEVROOT/build
 export SRC_DIR=$DEVROOT/src